tujger/redequate/README.md

     route: String, // based on 'react-router-dom'
     label: String,
     icon: React.Component,
-    component: React.Component,
+    component?: React.Component,
+    onClick?: Function,
-    pullToRefresh: Boolean, // if 'false' then disables pull-to-refresh in mobile wrapper roles?: Array,
+    pullToRefresh?: Boolean, // if 'false' then disables pull-to-refresh in mobile wrapper roles?: Array,
     adornment?: (userData) => React.Component, // will be added to menu item daemon?: Boolean, // if 'true' then component will be mandatory called with 'daemon' argument